Swapnil-ingle/Swapnil-ingle.github.io/avoid_redundant_words.md

 **Explanation:** A record set is always new, it’s only required to use the word ‘_new_’ if you’re distinguishing the record from the one that was set earlier.

-Try to look out for such words and eliminate them.
+There are many such examples out there, try to look out for such words and eliminate them.

 **Reference:**